LunkRat/senserecord/README.md

 ## Usage

-Sense Record provides three types of interfaces for recording biosensor data: a GUI desktop app, a command-line interface, and a REST web services API.
+Sense Record provides three types of interfaces for recording biosensor data with BrainFlow: a GUI desktop app, a command-line interface, and a REST web services API.

+To launch the GUI desktop app:
+`senserecord-gui`

+To launch the CLI console app:
+`senserecord`

+To launch the local http server and web app with REST API:
+`senserecord-http`

+Learn more about each of these interfaces in the sections below.

 ### GUI Desktop Application

 The GUI provides controls for starting and stopping recordings.
 It prompts you for run information (BIDS fields) at the start of each recording run.

 1. Launch the GUI by running the command: `senserecord-gui`
 2. In the menu bar, select **File > Load configuration file** and load your `.yml` file.
-Use the example configuration files in `/examples` to create your config file.
+Use the example configuration files in [`/examples`](examples) to create your config file.
 3. Press the "Start Recording" button.
 A dialog will appear, prompting you to enter information (BIDS fields) about your recording.
 4. Record until your task/run is finished.
 5. Press the "Stop Recording" button.